-- Always keep a short arc length, no more than the electrode diameter.
+- Always keep a short arc length, no more than the rod’s wire diameter.
 A long arc will cause porosity, spatter, inclusions, and other defects.

-- Prefer straight beads (or stringers) without wide side-to-side movement for faster speed and lower heat input.
+- Prefer straight beads (stringers) without wide side-to-side movement for faster speed and lower heat input.
 If manipulation is necessary, keep it shorter than 2.5 times the rod diameter.

 - Always fill the ending crater.
 If there is a gap, the shrinkage forces can crack the bead.

 - If you are having trouble with distortion, peening the bead can help.
-Peening is when you heat the bead with a rounded hammer when it’s red-hot.
-It helps to counter excessive shrinkage.
+Peening is when you hit the red-hot bead with a rounded hammer.

 - Always clean the slag material if you do intermittent welding or multi-pass welds to prevent slag inclusions.

-- It’s best to avoid multipass welds with the correct joint preparation and by selecting the proper rod size.
-If multipass welds are necessary, wait until the previous bead cools down.
+- With the correct joint preparation and the proper rod size, you can avoid multipass welds than input excessive heat.
+Otherwise, wait between each pass for the previous bead to cool down.

-If you have a large joint, multiple overlapping beads with an E309 rod might lead to hot cracking caused by excessive nickel.
-But only if the weld serves under harsh conditions, especially high heat.
+If the weld serves under harsh conditions, especially high heat, multiple overlapping beads with an E309 rod can lead to hot cracking caused by excessive nickel.

-To avoid this, you weld the surface of the mild-steel component with an E309 rod.
-This is called the buttering technique.
+To avoid this, you weld the surface of the mild-steel joint with an E309 rod.
+We call this the buttering technique.